 Hello to all the esteemed members of the audience.
 Today I wish to share with you some of my views on the prevailing practice of corruption.

-Political parties are also seen practising corruption in order to gain influence over the people.
+Political parties are also seen practicing corruption in order to gain influence over the people.

 A warm welcome to all the lovely ladies and gentlemen.
 I stand before you today to deliver a few lines on the topic of corruption.

 Corruption, a term we often come across, implies the employment of malpractices often resulting in benefit or advantage to the party who employs the same.
-In various world scenarios, people practising corruption are often in possession of ill-gotten gains which allow certain or numerous circumstances to work in their favour.
-In our day-to-day life, we all must have come across corrupt people in business, organisations, politics and more.
+In various world scenarios, people practicing corruption are often in possession of ill-gotten gains which allow certain or numerous circumstances to work in their favor.
+In our day-to-day life, we all must have come across corrupt people in business, organizations, politics and more.

 I would like to conclude by saying that corruption is a hindrance to democracy and the justice system.
 As a nation striving to advance on all fronts, be it social or economic, we must ensure that we abstain from all kinds of corrupt practices.
 We should also be vigilant about the corruption prevailing in our society and do everything in our power to ensure a just and equal society is being established.

 Greetings of the day to all.
 Today I am here to present a speech on corruption.
-Corruption refers to immoral behaviour that some people employ to gain benefit.
+Corruption refers to immoral behavior that some people employ to gain benefit.